 Number of rows in the chunk |

-columns |
+schema |

-Nested tibble with column name and type
+Nested tibble with columns name and type

 |